 First you have to ferment the cider, adding yeast to turn it into hard cider.
 Most apples produce a hard cider of about 6 percent alcohol.
 Once it’s fermented, we put it into our still, and stoke a wood fire underneath it until it reaches just above 70�C ,The temperature slowly rises as the run progresses.
 It will continue to rise in temperature little by little until we cut to the tails at around 92�C. Because alcohol evaporates at a lower temperature than water, the alcohols in the hard cider separate and rise up through the top of the still in a vapor.
 Stills are designed in many different ways to optimize the separation, but ours is simple, and averts the vapor through a copper pipe and down through a copper coil set in cold water facilitating the vapors to condense and turn into a liquid spirit.
 This we collect drip by drip, separating the first, middle and last portions of the run into ‘heads,’ ‘hearts,’ and ‘tails’ containing different levels of ethanol, methanol and other alcohols and substances depending on their boiling points.

-We have been getting barrels from whiskey distilleries throughout the country and aging the brandy in used bourbon barrels.
-By aging in pre-used barrels we are avoiding the over-oaking that often occurs with fresh barrels, and allow the brandy to keep most of its original subtle flavors.
+We start the new spirit in new or fairly new medium toasted oak barrels that vary in origin from American oak to French, Hungarian and Romanian for 18 months to 2 years.
+This gives the brandy it's wonderful vanilla's and caramel flavors.
+Then we transfer the brandy to barrels that are older and have less oak flavor to infuse.
+Here it sits for at least 5 or 6 more years to mellow and smooth.
+This slow aging allows the brandy to keep most of its original subtle apple flavors.
 Why do we age it?
 Even though we have separated out the methanol and other off alcohols by just keeping the hearts in the distillation process, there are still some other harsher alcohols mixed in with all the other flavor makers.
-By aging the brandy in wood, many of the off alcohols and yes, some of the good stuff, evaporates through the wood.
+By aging the brandy in wood, many of the off alcohols and yes, some of the good stuff, are absorbed into the wood, some evaporates through the wood.
 This lost alcohol is called the ‘angels share’ and by taking this out, the brandy becomes smoother and a bit more condensed in flavor, keeping all the good stuff that we want to drink and taste.
 Plus, we get the added bonus of some vanilla and oak flavors from the wood, giving the originally clear liquid a beautiful amber hue that makes it look like liquid gold!